 If you tap on "View Ad Information," you can see that you're now opted out of interest-based targeting, but information about your specific device is still used to deliver ads to you in the right language, time zone, location, etc.

 Even if you limit ad tracking and disable location-based ads for Apple's advertising platform, Apple still has a ton of your personal information saved, stored in your Advertising Identifier.
 Underneath "Limit Ad Tracking," you have the option to clear this data by tapping "Reset Advertising Identifier."
 Your identifier is replaced with a non-unique series of zeros to prevent others from serving you targeted ads.
 If you disable "Limited Ad Tracking," you get a brand new identifier.

 All advertisers who use Apple's ad platform must stop sending you tailored ads.
 However, they could technically use another advertising platform with your Advertising Identifier as a basis, but that can get them in trouble with Apple, so you won't see this much.

 Although Apple may honor your request to limit ad tracking on their advertising platform, that doesn't mean that advertisers on other advertising platforms must adhere to this in general.
 Any website you are directed to in Safari or in another app using the WebKit browser is capable of tracking your information, providing it to advertisers who then provide you with tailored ads.

 To stop websites and advertisers from tracking your web browsing activity, go to "Settings," tap "Safari," then turn on "Ask Websites Not to Track Me."
-Now, every time a page loads in Safari or in a WebKit version in another app, Apple will add a request not to track you.
-Unfortunately, it's up to the website to honor any request.
+Now, every time a page loads in Safari or in a WebKit version in another app, Apple will add a request not to track you, and websites may or may not oblige.

 Although websites don't have to honor your request to stop being tracked, there's another feature that minimizes companies from tracking you across Safari and its WebKit versions.